3comconfliczu/unicopedia-plus/README.md

     - *Unihan_RadicalStrokeCounts.txt*
     - *Unihan_Readings.txt*
     - *Unihan_Variants.txt*
 - Any Unihan character can be entered in the <kbd>Unihan</kbd> input field either as a character or a code point.
-Click on the <kbd>Lookup</kbd> button to display the list of Unihan tags.
+Click on the <kbd>Look Up</kbd> button to display the list of Unihan tags.
 - In addition, the utility provides, for each Unihan character:
     - basic Unicode information: name, age, plane, block, script, script extensions, general category, extended properties, decomposition, standardized variation, equivalent unified ideograph;
     - basic Unihan information: set (*IICore*, *Unihan Core*, *Full Unihan*), status (*unified* or *compatibility* ideograph), compatibility source, radical/strokes, definition, numeric value, related characters, variant characters.
 - Basic radical information can also be obtained for the 214 KangXi radicals and the 115 additional CJK radicals.
 - Previously looked up characters are kept in a history stack; use the <kbd>Alt</kbd>+<kbd>↑</kbd> and <kbd>Alt</kbd>+<kbd>↓</kbd> keyboard shortcuts to navigate through them up and down inside the input field.
 Alternatively, you can also use the <kbd>History&nbsp;▾</kbd> pop-up menu to automatically look up a specific character.
-- It is also possible to lookup a randomly selected Unihan character by clicking on the <kbd>Random</kbd> button; use the <kbd>Set</kbd> drop-down menu to perform the draw on a specified Unihan set:
+- It is also possible to look up a randomly selected Unihan character by clicking on the <kbd>Random</kbd> button; use the <kbd>Set</kbd> drop-down menu to perform the draw on a specified Unihan set:
     - `IICore`: the IICore set of 9,810 CJK unified ideographs in common usage,
     - `Unihan Core`: the Unihan core set (2020) of 20,720 CJK unified and compatibility ideographs, minimal set of required ideographs for East Asia,
     - `Full Unihan`: the full set of 93,858 Unihan characters.